-Basically that's discipline.
-Get a vision of what it is like to rest in Christ in the fruit of the Spirit and do the things that will hold you solidly there.
+Now, basically, that's discipline.
+That's a discipline.
+Get a vision of what it's like to rest in Christ in the fruit of the Spirit and do the things that will hold you solidly there.
+You need to take care of yourself.